-Don't try to diagnose yourself; get to a hospital if you lose consciousness, even for a moment.
+Don't try to diagnose yourself; seek immediate medical attention if you lose consciousness.

 Fainting can be alarming, and it should be.
 While often the cause of fainting is something minor, fainting also can be a sign of a serious underlying medical concern.
 "The problem is that you can't evaluate yourself, and you should let a physician determine if fainting is worrisome or not," says Dr. Shamai Grossman, an associate professor of emergency medicine at Harvard Medical School, who has conducted 20 studies on fainting.